Modal

 What believers are saying

-• Increased demand for personalized learning experiences boosts Modal's market potential.
+• Growing demand for personalized learning boosts Modal's tailored skill-building programs.

 What critics are saying

-• Competition from established players and emerging startups could dilute Modal's market share.
+• Intense competition from established and emerging players could impact Modal's market share.

 • Focus on data and AI may limit appeal to companies seeking broader skill development.